spotlightpa/poor-richard/content/berks/_index.md

 +++
-title = "Spotlight PA Berks County" link-title = "Berks County" title-tag = "The future of journalism in Berks County is here." description = "The future of journalism in Berks County is here.
+title = "Spotlight PA Berks County" link-title = "Berks County" title-tag = "Spotlight PA Berks County: The future of journalism in Berks County is here." description = "The future of journalism in Berks County is here.
 We’re in your inbox Monday through Friday as our reporters prepare to hit the ground running this summer." image = "2023/09/01jf-h6pe-1sks-18dz.jpeg" image-description = "Berks County, PA on the horizon"